intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 }
 ```

-We found out that if the client did not release the pISearchRoot object, an IRpcStubBuffer objects would remain on the server heap.
+We found out that if the client did not release the pISearchRoot object, IRpcStubBuffer objects would remain on the server heap.
 And we also saw that the IRpcStubBuffer object remained near the location of the heap where the vulnerability occurred.

 ```
     0:010> !heap -p -all